skunnath2020/Web-scraping-challenge/README.md

 ### NASA Mars News

-* Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
-Assign the text to variables that can be referenced later.
+* Scrapeddd the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
+Assigned the text to variables that can be referenced later.

 ```python
 # Example: